 The term “Caucasian” is also related to race.
 It was first introduced in 1780 for the people who biologically belong to the taxon.

-It mainly includes people of Western Asia, South Asia, Central Asia, Europe, North Africa, and the Horn of Africa.
+It mainly includes people from Western Asia, South Asia, Central Asia, Europe, North Africa, and the Horn of Africa.
 In some places, the Caucasus term is also used as a synonym for white people.

 Comparison Table